 "I'm always hungry these days."

 "Pizza then?"
-When she nodded he picked up the phone and hit the speed dial she had set for her favorite delivery place.
+When she nodded, he picked up the phone and hit the speed dial she'd set for the delivery place around the corner.
 Without asking, he ordered her favorite.

 As she went to turn on the TV, she smiled.
 Life was scary and unpredictable.
 She had no idea what the future would hold.
 Or even if she had a future.
 But she had a present.
 One that she could enjoy with the man she loved.
 All three of them.